MelanieLinares/portfolio-new/site/content/post/ncdot-voma.md

 ## Project overview and task breakdown

+If you imagine a pile of paperwork one foot tall representing 6 months, the backlog of physical paperwork was 2 years worth.
+The initial system's purpose was to reduce that backlog.
+In order to accomplish this, the following was considered and assigned priority:

-- Review project detailed specs regarding data types and DMV in-person process, including applications and citizen eligibility
+- Review project details and specs regarding data types and DMV in-person process, including applications and citizen eligibility
 - Organize requirements into user flow and wireframes
 - Work directly with project owner to format/approve UI
 - Work with backend team to establish API requirements and implementation

 </div>

-  > This project required knowledge of how the existing paper application is currently processed and reviewed, of currently enacted laws, and the ability to communicate ideas to both functional and cross-functional teams within multiple local agencies.
+  > This project required knowledge of how the existing paper application is currently processed and reviewed, of currently enacted laws, and the ability to communicate ideas to both <span class="definition" title="functional team: includes members of the same department with different responsibilities">functional</span> and  <span class="definition" title="cross-functional team: includes members of different departments with different responsibilities">cross-functional</span> teams within multiple local agencies.

 </div>